KhaledMahfouz5/AL-Najeeb-System/README.md

 5.  **Update the Database (Important):**
     **This is the most critical and sensitive step when updating an application that uses an SQLite database.**
-    Since we are not using a dedicated database migration tool (like Flask-Migrate / Alembic), database schema updates must be handled manually.
+    Since I still not using a dedicated database migration tool (like Flask-Migrate / Alembic), database schema updates must be handled manually.
     * The safest method without a migration tool is to:
             1.  **Backup your current data:** Copy your `databases/students.db` file to a safe, external location.
                 ```bash